patrickcording/02807-comp-tools/weekplans/week7.md

 You may assume that a Python list or generator is your stream.
 Just make sure that your algorithm does not make more than one pass over the list and that it is not using random access to the list.

 ### Exercise 2: Finding the majority element in a file
 In this exercise you should find the majority element in a remote file.
 The file contains one element per line, and the elements are 8-character strings.
-You should assume that the file is to big to download and store on your local disk.
+You should assume that the file is too big to download and store on your local disk.

 The file is `https://02807-comp-tools.s3.us-east-2.amazonaws.com/majority`.